 Students in perception and cognition take basic courses and seminars in specialty areas, but they devote most of their time to research activities.
 Students work closely with a faculty mentor at first and then become progressively independent as they gain knowledge and skills.
 The program encourages students to work with more than one faculty member, both in the program and across the department and the University.
 Students often combine basic work on cognition with work in areas such as neuroscience, neuropsychology, psychiatry, developmental psychology, and human factors engineering.

-The developmental science program focuses on understanding the processes that underlie change as each individual follows a unique developmental pathway.
-Students examine influences on development ranging from the level neurons to neighborhoods, and they work to understand the step-by-step accumulation of effects across these levels and over time.
+The developmental science program focuses on understanding the processes that underlie change as organisms follow a unique developmental pathway from the embryo through adulthood.
+Students examine influences on development at multiple levels including the influence of genetics, brain organization, cognition, and the dynamic environment.
+They work to understand the step-by-step accumulation of effects across these levels and over time.
 Students are taught a broad range of developmental theory and acquire expertise in multiple research paradigms, such as observational research, experimentation, computational methods, and neuroimaging.
 They also have the opportunity to study and collaborate with faculty members whose research cuts across domains such as perception, cognition, action, social processes, and basic biological mechanisms.
 Faculty members collaborate with their colleagues across the University, including those in the Carver College of Medicine.
 These collaborations provide students with a unique breadth of training.